Why Abralon Pads for Bowling Balls

 Get ready to tune your bowling ball to the lane condition with Abralon Pads!

-As some of you are aware just hitting the pocket alone won’t always do the job.
+Hitting the pocket alone won’t always get you that perfect strike.
 Those pesky corner pins can turn a great game into a mediocre game.
 Entry angle and surface are everything in today’s game.

 Angle is important and surface can help create angle.
 As little as 30-60 seconds on a spinner will change that surface/angle and can improve your carry by 20 to 40%.
 A little more surface can increase the angle and a little less will decrease the angle.

-The following paragraph is a true story to illustrate my point about Abralon Pads for Bowling Balls.
+The following is a true story to illustrate the value of Abralon Pads for Bowling Balls.

 True Story # 1 – Abralon Pad Testimonial:

-I was recently practicing at our local bowling center, the house pro and a very good young bowler were watching and kibitzing as I consistently left a 10 pin on about 5 out of every six shots.
+Recently a pro-bowler was practicing at our local bowling center.
+Our house pro and a very good younger bowler were watching and kibitzing as he was consistently leaving a 10 pin on about five out of every six shots.